Financial Advisor Leads: The Complete System

 The Math That Changes Everything

-Let's compare the two models:
+Let's compare the two models with real numbers:

 Traditional Lead Buying (50 leads/month):